Best Junior Boarding Schools

 - Is your child introverted?
 Focus on smaller schools with where your child won’t get lost in the crowd and teachers can better meet your child’s needs.

 - Does your child have special needs?
-Focus on special needs schools, but also consider small schools and large traditional schools which may be able to support your student.
+Focus on special needs schools, such as Oakland School or Eagle Hill School, but also consider small schools and large traditional schools which may also be able to support your student.

 - Is your child independent?
 Larger, traditional schools will often let their students flourish or fail on their own.